National Convergence Technology Center

 - The December 2012 study by the Bay Area Council's Economic Institute further reports that workers in high-tech jobs earn a wage premium of 17-25% more than workers in other fields.

-- The National CTC conducted a 2012 phone survey of north Texas businesses, asking what they might pay newly hired convergence-IT professionals.
-Those with a certificate were projected to be hired at a salary between $47,500 and $56,600, while those with a two-year degree would be hired at a salary between $53,400 and $63,200.
+- The National CTC conducts yearly phone survey of north Texas businesses, asking what they might pay newly hired convergence-IT professionals.
+Over the last two years, those with a certificate were projected to be hired at an average salary between $41,250 and $58,300, while those with a two-year degree would be hired at an average salary between $46,700 and $64,100.

 How CTC can help